How to Install Java in Linux?

 Conclusion

-• Java needs JDK that is superset of JRE and JVM to execute programs.
+• Java needs JDK, which is a superset of JRE and JVM to execute programs.

-• java command activates JVM, which is responsible for executing java programs.
+• The java command activates JVM, responsible for executing Java programs.

-• After successful installation, we need to set environment variables to execute java commands.
+• After successful installation, we must set environment variables to execute java commands.

-• IDE consists of smart editor and other applications which are helpful to develop and debug Java applications easily.
+• IDE consists of a smart editor and other applications that are helpful to developing and debugging Java applications easily.